Do I Need to Take a Placement Test?

 *Current high school seniors can use their junior year or first semester senior year GPA to be considered for placement prior to graduation.

-Students who do not meet one of these criteria for placement should contact the LCCC Admissions Office or Testing Center for alternative options.
+Students who do not meet one of these criteria for placement should contact the LCCC Admissions Office to discuss alternative options.

 Students should discuss scores with their advisor to ensure proper placement has been met.